 The CEOs need to measure the performance of every digital marketing campaign as well as assess the impact of the campaign on preset business goals.
 They need to measure the performance of short-term and long-term marketing campaigns using different metrics.
 At the same time, they must use the right marketing metrics for CEOs to understand how a specific marketing campaign performs and what measures must be taken to boost the performance of the marketing campaign.

 This marketing metric helps a CEO to understand what percentage of website visitors convert into customers.
-But the way conversion rate is calculated vary across businesses and industries.
-For instance, an ecommerce business can calculate the conversion rate in terms of the percentage of customers who place orders.
+But the way conversion rate is calculated varies across businesses and industries.
+For instance, an e-commerce business can calculate the conversion rate in terms of the percentage of customers who place orders.
 On the other hand, a lead generation business will calculate the marketing metric based on the number of website visitors who place an order or make an inquiry.
-Hence, the conversion rate will vary across ecommerce and lead generation businesses.
+Hence, the conversion rate will vary across e-commerce and lead-generation businesses.

 Every business these days connect with potential customers and generate leads through multiple communication channels.
 That is why; CEOs need to know the average customer acquisition cost across communication channels.
 The metrics help CEOs to identify the digital marketing campaigns or communication channels that generate more leads than others.
 Also, they can identify the channels that generate warm leads.
 Hence, CEOs can increase marketing ROI consistently by investing more in more impactful lead-generating channels.